DATA PROCESSING AGREEMENT

 The Provider maintains security and privacy policies.
 The policies comply with applicable rules on data protection and information security.
 Said policies are subject to regular internal review process and may be reviewed by third parties, in accordance with applicable laws and regulations.

 The published ISO2700 standards related to information security, cybersecurity and privacy protection are used internally as a guiding framework, however, the Provider is not ISO certified.
+The cloud hosting service providers are ISO certified and undergo regular independent third-party audits for ISO compliance.

 3 SECURITY OF PERSONAL DATA